-Option without readily determined value.
-If the fair market value of the option is not readily determined at the time it is granted to you (even if it is determined later), you do not have income until you transfer or exercise the option.
-When vou exercise this kind of option, the restricted property rules apply to the property received.
+Option without readily determinable value.
+When you exercise a nonstatutory stock option that did not have a readily determinable value at the time the option was granted, the restricted property rules apply to the property received.
 The amount to include in your income is the difference between the amount you pay for the property and its fair market value when it becomes substantially vested.
-Your basis in the property you acquire under the option is the amount you pay for it plus any amount you must include in your gross income under this rule.
+If it is not substantially vested at the time you exercise this nonstatutory stock option (so that you may have to give the stock back), you do not have to include any amount in income.
+You include the difference in income when the option becomes substantially vested.
 For more information on restricted property, see Restricted Property, later.

-Unrelated person.
-If you transferred this kind of option in an arm's-length transaction to an unrelated person, you must include in your income the money or other property you received for the transfer, as if you had exercised the option.
+Transfer in arm's-length transaction.
+If you transfer a nonstatutory stock option without a readily determinable value in an arm's-length transaction to an unrelated person, you must include in your income the money or other property you received for the transfer, as if you had exercised the option.